SmithSamuelM/Papers/whitepapers/kram.md

 KEY = `MessageType.TID`  and VALUE = window size, where the MessageType is replaced with one of the message types:
 `(xip, exn)`.
 For a message type of `xip`, the actual window size key would be `xip.TID`.
-The key for the corresponding cache table entry could be `xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ`.
+The key for the corresponding cache table entry could be `xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i` where the last element is the message ID.
 For a message type of `exn`, the actual window size key would be `xip.TID`.
-The key for the corresponding cache table entry could be `xip.T.ED77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBV`.
+The key for the corresponding cache table entry could be `xip.T.ED77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBV.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s` where the last element is the message ID.

 For the transactioned message type (`xip` or `exn`), we can also differentiate by both the transaction ID and message ID.